BenDoyle/nomic/README.md

 3. Deploy the code to a Heroku app

-4. Test Github webhooks can post to Heroku app
+~4.
+Test Github webhooks can post to Heroku app~

-5. Test that Heroku app can deploy itself based
+~5.
+Test that Heroku app can deploy itself based~

-6. Write the rules for self-deployment
+~6.
+Write the rules for self-deployment~